-The spell doesn't take into account any possible circumstances that might change the outcome, such as the casting of additional spells or the loss or gain of a companion.
+The spell doesn't take into account any possible circumstances that might change the outcome, such

 If you cast the spell two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
 The DM makes this roll in secret.